Andrew-S-Rosen/cgcnn_patched/README.md

 # Crystal Graph Convolutional Neural Networks

+## Note

+This is not the original implementation.
+For the original implementation, see https://github.com/txie-93/cgcnn.
+This repository is for pedagogical purposes.

+## Overview

 This software package implements the Crystal Graph Convolutional Neural Networks (CGCNN) that takes an arbitary crystal structure to predict material properties.

 The package provides two major functions: